TomPace101/nanopore_diffusion/new_notes.md

 When its relevant classes are used, it keeps track of the additions in a module variable, and then can write those items back out to yaml.

+_ISSUE_ should the stuff in locators that allows control from yaml be moved to another module?
+Those should probably have schemas, right?
+Then they need to load that module, but schema needs the locator classes for validation.
+Actually, maybe UpdateFolderStructure doesn't need one.
+But the others do, it seems.
+Still, it just seems like configuring/setting locators from yaml is separate from the base functionality of locators themselves.

 # Refactoring

 - DONE Top handler: a new module that serves to dispatch requests to the handlers defined in other modules